Erin Virtue

-Erin Virtue (born April 13, 1983) is an American volleyball head coach at Michigan and assistant coach for the United States women's national volleyball team.
+Erin Elizabeth Virtue (born April 13, 1983) is an American volleyball head coach at Michigan and former assistant coach for the United States women's national volleyball team.

 Early life

 Virtue attended St. Francis High School where she helped lead the team to back-to-back Suburban Catholic Conference Championships.
 She was named to the 2000 all-state team by the Chicago Tribune and all-area teams by the Chicago Sun-Times, the Daily Herald and the Naperville Sun.

 College career

 Virtue played college volleyball at Illinois.
 As a true freshman in 2001, she played in 14 matches on the season, as both a setter and as a defensive specialist, and recorded 88 assists.
 As a sophomore in 2002, she played in 26 matches and recorded 81 assists on the season.
 She recorded a then career-high 34 assists in her first career start at setter in a game against Penn State.

 During her junior year in 2003 she transitioned to a full-time setter.
 She ranked second in the Big Ten in assists per game (13.56), while ranking seventh in the league in service aces (0.34).
 During the season she recorded 1,627 assists, the fifth most in a single season in Illinois program history.
 Following the season she was named to the first-team All-Big Ten and named AVCA Honorable Mention All-American.
 During her senior year she suffered a torn anterior cruciate ligament (ACL) in her right knee in a game against Ball State on September 17, 2004, and missed the remainder of the season.
 She was not granted a fifth year of eligibility.